treycausey/FilamentDB/README.md

 Comprehensive filament collection management.

 **Features:**
-- Grid and list view modes
+- Grid and list view modes (List default)
 - Advanced search and filtering
-- Sort by any field
+- Default rainbow color sort (ROYGBIV), with additional sort options
 - Statistics dashboard
 - Export/import functionality (CSV format)
 - Tag management with click-to-filter
-- **Cloud sync integration** for cross-device access
+- **Cloud sync integration** for cross-device access (configure in Settings)

 ### ☁️ Cloud Sync Setup

+All cloud configuration now lives in the dedicated Settings page.

-**First Device Setup:**
+**First Device (create storage):**
 1. Go to [JSONBin.io](https://jsonbin.io) and create a free account
 2. Copy your API key from your profile
-3. In FilamentDB inventory page, click "Setup Cloud Sync"
-4. Choose "First device" and paste your API key
-5. Save the sharing code shown for other devices
+3. Open Settings → Cloud Sync → "Setup (New Storage)"
+4. Paste your API key.
+The app creates storage and shows a sharing code

-**Additional Device Setup:**
+**Additional Device (join existing):**
-1. Click "Setup Cloud Sync" on new device
-2. Choose "Additional device"
+1. On your first device, copy the sharing code from Settings → "Show Sharing Info"
+2. On the new device, open Settings → "Setup (Additional Device)"
-3. Enter the sharing code from your first device
+3. Paste the sharing code (`API_KEY|STORAGE_ID`) and connect
-4. Your inventory will sync automatically

-**Cloud Sync Features:**
-- **Automatic sync** when adding items via scanner or generator
-- **Manual sync** button in inventory page
+**Usage:**
+- Inventory page "Cloud Sync" button runs Sync Now if configured, or opens Settings if not
-- **Smart merging** prevents duplicates
+- Smart merging prevents duplicates across devices
-- **Reset/reconfigure** options available
+- Reset/disable/toggle available in Settings
-- **Private & secure** - only you have access to your data

 ### 🛠️ Data Format